34thSchool/projections-2/README.md

-3D camera movement with perspective projection done with only using 2D primitive figure rasterisers.
+3D camera movement with perspective projection done by only using 2D primitive figure rasterisers.

 ## Preview
 ![](Projection.gif)